cnumr/best-practices/chapters/BP_014_en.md

 ### Example

-Popular open source software, largely used on the web like nginX, Apache, MySQL or PHP, use a modular architecture.
+Popular open source software, largely used on the web like NGINX, Apache, MySQL or PHP, use a modular architecture.

 The microservice architecture allow some level of modularity, but be careful on how the concerns are spread among the components and how they interact : added complexity, network calls, and other unintended negative consequences can